jtherald/improveDetroitPyJob/README.md

 ### Notes:
-This builds off my previous code that was written in Java.
+This builds off my [previous code that was written in Java](https://github.com/jtherald/improveDetroitData), more background information is available there.
 SeeClickFix has changed their API limits, from 100 per page to 20 and also limiting to 25 pages.
+Each run of this job will only get 500 issues at a time.
 If this changes you can remove or adjust the `if(next_page > 25)` code and the API call parameter "`per_page":"20"`.
+This can be scheduled using the GCP Web UI under Jobs->Triggers page